MarsBased/handbook/guides/development/activerecord-guide.md

 Post.joins(:author).order(birth_date: :desc)
 ```

 Note that inside the where and order clauses we use `authors` (plural).
 This is because we need to specify the name of the table instead of the association.

-This is also relevant when using custom association names in which the name of the association is different than the name of the table.
+This is also relevant when using custom association names in which the name of the association is different from the name of the table.

 An example:

 ```
 class User; end